<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=759653905756250&amp;ev=PageView&amp;noscript=1">

 Additives such as colourants and UV inhibitors (in either liquid or pellet form) are often used and can be mixed into the compound prior to arriving at the hopper.
 While pultrusion can offer many similar profiles in continuous lengths, usually with added reinforcing, this is achieved by pulling the finished product out of a die.
 This is then pulled through an automatic cutting system and cut to a pre-determined length to suit the customer’s requirements.

-Step 1 - Loading the pellets or resin
+Step 1 - Loading The Pellets or Resin

 The raw thermoplastic is first loaded into a hopper located above the rest of the machine.
 This allows for gravity to do most of the work in ensuring plenty of material is feeding through for a good extrusion.
 If required, additives are also loaded into the hopper to be mixed with the plastic and to provide various properties to the end extrusion, depending on the additive selection.